GertJan84/lms-rust-cli/README.md

 `move_node_directories` or `-D`: Moves the directories if they are on the wrong place in your system.
 `upload_open_browser` or `-B`: Opens an browser to the correct attempt what you want to upload.
+`check_todo` or `-T`: Checks if there are any todo's in the current files and will ask it.